 Skip to content

-In this lab, you’ll implement a secure user registration system that allows users to create accounts.
-You’ll build the database schema, a UserModel for data operations, validation logic, and a registration form with proper security measures including password hashing.
+In this lab, you will implement a secure user registration system that allows customers to create accounts.
+You will build the database schema, a UserModel for data operations, validation logic, and a registration form with proper security measures including password hashing.

-Part 2 (Authentication & Authorization) covers login, sessions, middleware, and role-based access control.
+Part 2 covers login, sessions, middleware, and role-based access control.

-• Create registration forms with proper HTML structure
+• Create a registration form with proper HTML structure.

 1. Open phpMyAdmin in your browser